-Social networks are a communication channel that cannot be ignored by a company in order to implement an effective B2B development diffusion strategy: social networks are in fact an integral part of the touchpoints of a digital customer journey.
+Social networks are a communication channel that a company cannot ignore to implement an effective B2B development diffusion strategy: social networks are an integral part of the touchpoints of a digital customer journey.

-To track the user path in terms of Customer journey in the B2B market it is necessary to:
+To track the user path in terms of the Customer journey in the B2B market, it is necessary to:

 - Identify how and when the potential customer will be in contact with the Social presence